Andres6936/Classify.Images/Readme.md

 classification of these images and the third stage is move these images to the corresponding directory to give in the order imposed in the second stage.

+### Deleting webp repeat with hash function

+### Using SQLite for save information in intermediate process

 ### How to Start

 1. Clone the repository for the project to your local machine.